-Hunters, mountain bikers, horseback riders, paddlers and backpackers enjoy roughing it in the backcountry of Big South Fork.
-Please help protect the environment and enhance the backcountry experience for everybody by using low impact techniques and observing all regulations.
+Hunters, mountain bikers, horseback riders, paddlers, and backpackers enjoy roughing it in the backcountry of Big South Fork National River & Recreation Area.
+Please help protect our public lands and enhance the backcountry experience for all by using minimum impact techniques and observing all regulations.

-Pending development and approval of a river management plan, the Superintendent has designated the river flood plain as open to camping following the backcountry guidelines.
+Pending development and approval of a river management plan, the superintendent has designated the river flood plain as open to camping following the backcountry guidelines.
 The Big South Fork is a whitewater river.
 KNOW YOUR SKILL LEVEL.
 Be aware that the river can rise quickly!
-River trails and camping areas may become flooded.

 Campfires are allowed unless current conditions dictate that a temporary restriction be enforced.
 Campfires are prohibited in or within 100 feet of historic structures, cabins, cemeteries, arches and rock shelters.
 Additionally, fires are prohibited on ledges of cliff faces.
 Whenever possible, use an existing fire ring.
 Never leave your fire unattended and make certain that it is completely out before leaving it.
 Only dead and down trees may be used for firewood.
 Dead standing trees provide habitat for a variety of animal, insect, and bird species and must be left standing.
 The use of chainsaws to cut wood is prohibited.